Our Governing Body

 · providing strategic support;

-• analysing pupil progress and achievement
+• analysing pupil progress, achievement and attendance;

 • making sure the curriculum is balanced and broadly based

-• reviewing staff performance and pay
+• appointing staff and reviewing performance and pay

 Our Governing Body consists of two committees —Finance and Environment, and Staffing and Curriculum; these committees meet once a term and the meetings are then consolidated into a Full Governing Board meeting, again once a term.